apache/arrow-adbc/dev/bench/README.md

 If `matplotlib` is installed, it will also draw the timing and memory usage up as charts which can be saved.

+# ODBC benchmark

+The file odbc/main.cc contains code to utilize an ODBC driver and the BindCol interface in order to perform a simple query and retrieve data.
+This was used for benchmarking against Snowflake to compare with the ADBC Snowflake driver.

+It can be built by simply using `cmake` as long as you have unixODBC or another ODBC library that can be found by `cmake` for building.
+After building the mainprog, it can be run with a single argument being the ODBC DSN to use such as "DSN=snowflake;UID=<username>;PWD=<passsword>;".